 Bordertown Wildlife ParkFree

 In 1980 a big White Kangaroo was captured on a property near the South Australian / New South Wales border and bought to the park.
 He went on to become the founding father of the White Kangaroo mob.
 The first white joey was born in 1984, followed by a second two years later.
 From there the breeding program has taken off with around 50 being bred at the park over the years.
-A number have been sent to parks and reserves around the country, and today you can currently see around 10 in the Bordertown Park.
+A number have been sent to parks and reserves around the country, and today you can currently see many hopping or lazing around the park.